We may earn money or products from the companies mentioned in this post.

 - 2 teaspoons of Crisco shortening

-- Line 2 Calphalon non-stick 12×17″ baking trays with parchment paper and set aside.
+- Line 2 Calphalon non-stick 12×17″ baking pans with parchment paper and set aside.

 - Butter the inside of a heavy All-Clad 8-inch saucepan with 1 teaspoon of butter.